TV Tropes Needs Your Help

 - They've even turned it into a game mechanic in Tag Force 2; called "Destiny Draw", it can be assigned to up to 5 cards, and it only kicks in when you're about to lose.

-- This was actually invoked in Joey's duel with Bandit Keith.
-Bandit Keith has a giant Slot Machine robot thing which can be powered up by a card called "7 Completed".
+- This was invoked in Jonouchi's duel with Keith Howard.
+Keith has a giant Slot Machine robot thing which can be powered up by a card called "7 Completed".
 7 Completed, consequentally, can only be used with the Slot Machine, and Keith has three of these 7 Completed cards in his deck.
-After using one, he declares that he will use the others to power up his Slot Machine and beat Joey, to which Joey replies that just because he has them in his deck doesn't mean he will draw them.
+After using one, he declares that he will use the others to power up his Slot Machine and beat Jonouchi, to which Jonouchi replies that just because he has them in his deck doesn't mean he will draw them.
 This is shocking when you consider that at no other point, before or after in the series, has a main character in a major duel ever failed to get the exact card they wanted for their specific situation.
 Even the bad guys always draw the card they want.
 In this instance, though, Keith cheats by pulling cards out of his sleeve.

-- Similarly, Yu Gi Oh ZEXAL has an early episode where the opponents in a tag duel are drawing exactly the cards they need to pull off unlikely combos - and the heroes notice their hands are too good.
+- Yu-Gi-Oh!
+ZEXAL has an early episode where the opponents in a tag duel are drawing exactly the cards they need to pull off unlikely combos - and the heroes notice their hands are too good.
 Turns out the opponents were cheaters stacking their decks, but seriously, with the way people draw on this show, how could you tell?

 - Entertainingly subverted in a scene in the manga where Kaiba needs to draw a card to throw at a gunman, and prays he'll get a common card.
 He's disgusted to see it's one of his prized Blue Eyes White Dragons.

-- Played with a bit in GX, where Bastion (for part of the series, anyway) has actually calculated the Magic Poker Equation but doesn't rely on it at all, preferring quick thinking to luck.
+- Played with in GX, where Misawa (for part of the series, anyway) has actually calculated the Magic Poker Equation but doesn't rely on it at all, preferring quick thinking to luck.

-- And played straight with Zane, who, throughout the first season, and as lampshaded in flashbacks to his training dojo days, always pulls out Cyber End Dragon within his first 3 turns.
+- Kaiser, who, throughout the first season, and as lampshaded in flashbacks to his training dojo days, always pulls out Cyber End Dragon within his first 3 turns.

-- Aster doesn't rely on it much, but when he dueled using a Elemental Hero/Destiny Hero hybrid deck, he somehow draws all the Elemental Heroes first, then suddenly only has Destiny Heroes.
+- Edo doesn't rely on it much, but when he dueled using a Elemental Hero/Destiny Hero hybrid deck, he somehow draws all the Elemental Heroes first, then suddenly only has Destiny Heroes.

 - Lucien Grimley relies on Slash Draw, which discards cards from his deck equal to the number of cards on the field, then lets him draw a card, and if it's another Slash Draw, he destroys every card on the field and inflicts 1000 damage to his opponent for each one.
 He never fails, though it's revealed that he achieves this with a Deal with the Devil.